This set of Object Oriented Programming (OOPs) using C++ Multiple Choice Questions & Answers (MCQs) focuses on “Local Class”.

 d) Declared using a member function

-Explanation: The data members follow same rules as of simple classes.
+Explanation: The data members follow the same rules as of simple classes.
 Hence the data members must be declared first.
 Then their definition must be given using the constructors.

 12. Can two different functions have local class with same name?